Richard Attenborough: Personal life

-Illness and death
+Health and death

 In August 2008, Attenborough entered hospital with heart problems and was fitted with a pacemaker.
 In December 2008, he suffered a fall at his home after a stroke and was admitted to St George's Hospital, Tooting, South West London.
-In November 2009, Attenborough, in what he called a "house clearance" sale, sold part of his extensive art collection, which included works by L. S. Lowry, Christopher R. W. Nevinson and Graham Sutherland, generating £4.6 million at Sotheby's.
+In November 2009, Attenborough, in what he called a "house clearance" sale, sold part of his extensive art collection, which included works by L. S. Lowry, C. R. W. Nevinson and Graham Sutherland, generating £4.6 million at Sotheby's.

 In January 2011, he sold his Rhubodach estate on the Scottish Isle of Bute for £1.48 million.
 In May 2011, David Attenborough said his brother had been confined to a wheelchair since his stroke in 2008, but was still capable of holding a conversation.
 He added that "he won't be making any more films."

 In June 2012, shortly before her 90th birthday, Sheila Sim entered the professional actors' retirement home Denville Hall, in Northwood, London, for which she and Attenborough had helped raise funds.
 In October 2012, it was announced that Attenborough was putting the family home, Old Friars, with its attached offices, Beaver Lodge, which came complete with a sound-proofed cinema in the garden, on the market for £11.5 million.
 His brother David stated: "He and his wife both loved the house, but they now need full-time care.
 It simply isn't practical to keep the house on any more."
 In December 2012, in light of his deteriorating health, Attenborough moved into the same nursing home in London to be with his wife, as confirmed by their son Michael.

 Attenborough died at Denville Hall, on 24 August 2014, five days before his 91st birthday.
-He requested that his ashes be interred in a vault at St Mary Magdalene church in Richmond beside those of his daughter Jane Holland and his granddaughter, Lucy, both of whom had died in the 2004 Boxing Day tsunami.
-He was survived by his wife of 69 years, their oldest and youngest children, six grandchildren, two great-grandchildren, and his younger brother David.
-His widow, actress Sheila Sim, died on 19 January 2016, aged 93.
+He requested that his ashes be interred in a vault at St Mary Magdalene church in Richmond beside those of his daughter, Jane, and his granddaughter, Lucy, both of whom had died in the 2004 Boxing Day tsunami.
+He was survived by Sheila, his wife of 69 years, their oldest and youngest children, six grandchildren, two great-grandchildren, and his younger brother David.
+Sheila died on 19 January 2016.